Where was the Netflix’s series Dark filmed?

 Some Dark Locations from the Future in 2020

-In Dark season 2, the meltdown of the power plant sets off a nuclear winter of sorts and what I believe to be the Apocalypse that the series talks about so much.
-There are few survivors left, band together with leftover tank, some guns, and all this left me with too many questions.
+In Dark Season 2, the meltdown of the power plant sets off a nuclear winter of sorts and what I believe to be the Apocalypse that the series talks about so much.
+There are few survivors left, banded together with leftover tanks and some guns, and all this left me with too many questions.

 When you walk around Krampnitz you can see some buildings that were built at that stage but, as they do not have anything special, I don't think you should waste your time exploring them.
 After the Russians left Krampnitz, the site was abandoned.
 Left to rot and all those things.
 The Brandenburg government thought about making a tourist center at the site with a focus on football, but nothing happened.

-The second scene that seemed familiar to me happened when Jonas plays some Elvis Presley to distract some survivors in a tank.
-His goal is to steal gas from them, and he leaves the music playing from a window in a huge building.
-That place is known as Chemiewerk Rüdersdorf, and it has been used as a location for series and movies for a while now.
+The second scene that seemed familiar to me happened when Jonas played Elvis Presley to distract some survivors in a tank.
+He aims to steal gas from them and leaves the music playing from a window in a vast building.
+That place is known as Chemiewerk Rüdersdorf, and it has been a location for series and movies for a while now.
 Even Rammstein used the area when they were filming Deutschland.

 Both Dark locations can be found on the map below, but I have to let you know that the gymnasium in Krampnitz doesn’t exist anymore.
 I was there in May 2020, and it was demolished.
 You have to believe in the pictures I have here.